Sunday, August 4, 2024

 (Fred was actually mistaken; there were about 30 nonfiction books about gay people in print in 1980.)

 The only author I recognized was Merle Miller.
-My English and journalism teachers were always priasing him:
+My English and journalism teachers were always praising him:

 Born right next door to Rock Island, in Marshalltown, Iowa, a graduate of the University of Iowa, and now look at him!
 A famous journalist, novelist, and historian, biographer of presidents!

-Read his books for a model of clear, vigorous writing: Something Happened (1962), or Only You, Dick Darling!
-(1965), or Plain Speaking: An Oral Biography of Harry S. Truman (1973).
+Read his books for a model of clear, vigorous writing, especially Plain Speaking: An Oral Biography of Harry S. Truman (1973).

 They didn't mention, or they didn't know, that in in January 1971, Merle Miller came out in an article in The New York Times: "What It Means to Be Homosexual."